2023 Solar Incentives Guide for San Ramon, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" refers to a wide range of financial incentives designed to make installing and using solar panels more affordable.
+The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
-Various kinds of incentives, like cash back, discounts or monthly utility bill credits, may be available to you.
-Certain incentives may be handled by the state of California, by your utility company or by county or municipality, while other incentives are federal.
+Incentives might include things like discounts, cash back or credit on your utility bill each month.
+Some incentives are provided by the federal government, while others are offered by the California government or by your utility company, county or municipality.
 Some broad categories of solar incentives include:

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+• Net Metering: Net metering becomes relevant after your solar system is up and running.
 If you've signed a net metering agreement with your San Ramon utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.
+In some locations, this credit is dollar-for-dollar, while in other areas you might make back a percentage of the value.

 Best Regional Coverage